Why is this survey taking place?

 What precautions for data protection/confidentiality have been taken?

-Ipsos MORI, the administrators of the survey, strictly adheres to the Market Research Society Code of Conduct and the Data Protection Act, and uses all personal information in a responsible and secure manner.
+Ipsos MORI, the administrator of the survey, strictly adheres to the Market Research Society Code of Conduct and the Data Protection Act, and uses all personal information in a responsible and secure manner.
 Stringent measures have been taken to ensure personal data is securely stored and seen only by the personnel directly involved in the project.
-Once the survey is completed, Ipsos MORI will destroy all personal data securely.
+After two years, Ipsos MORI will destroy all personal data securely.

 If you would like any further details about the survey you can email us at email@example.com or leave a voicemail message on 0808 129 6801 with your unique 14 digit reference number, which is located on the top of the letter and on the questionnaire.